microsoft/onnxruntime/CONTRIBUTING.md

 We're always looking for your help to fix bugs and improve the product.
 Create a pull request and we'll be happy to take a look.
 Start by reading the [Engineering Design](docs/HighLevelDesign.md).
 You can find the doxygen generated documentation [here](https://microsoft.github.io/onnxruntime/).

+# Proposing new public APIs
+The ONNX runtime has a collection of [public API's](docs/HighLevelDesign.md).
+Some of these API's make their way back into the Windows OS.
+We make compatability committments for these API's and follow a structured process when adding to them.
+Please use the [Feature Request issue template](issues/new?template=feature_request.md) before starting any PR's that affect any of the public API's.

 # Checkin procedure
 1. Fork the repo
 2. git clone your fork